As a web designer, your projects are your life. That’s why web design project management is something which is not just a nice-to-have.

 This might be a bit of a surprise when we’re speaking about web design project management.
 But wait, let’s explain our reasoning.

 Picture this.
-During design and development of a project, all of the codebase of your project are nicely structured and well-organized.
+During the design and development of a project, all of the codebases of your project are nicely structured and well-organized.
 You have no problems, everything is in sync, and if you want the latest version, you know where to look.

 As soon as the project launches, you start getting simple requests from the client.
 Add a snippet of code here.
 Add a Facebook pixel there.
 Add a HotJar tracking code.
 Slowly slowly, the live version of the website and the versions in your safe are diverging.